Shanghai massacre: Aftermath and significance

-During the White Terror, the Kuomintang killed more than one million people, primarily peasants.
 More than 10,000 communists were executed in Changsha within 20 days.
 The Soviet Union officially terminated its cooperation with the KMT while Wang, fearing retribution as a Communist sympathizer, fled to Europe.
 The Wuhan Nationalist government soon disintegrated, leaving Chiang as the sole legitimate leader of the Kuomintang.
-In the years after April 1927, 300,000 people were killed in Hunan's in three years of warfare against the Communists while many Hakkas and She people's whole families killed in the mountains, including infants, while young women were sold to prostitution.
+In the years after April 1927, 300,000 people were killed in Hunan in three years of warfare against the Communists while many Hakkas and She people's whole families were killed in the mountains, including infants, while young women were sold to prostitution.
 About 80,000 people were killed in Hunan's Liling and about 300,000 Hunanese civilians were killed in Hunan's Chaling County, Leiyang, Liuyang and Pingjiang.

 For the Kuomintang, 39 members of the Kuomintang Central Committee in Wuhan publicly denounced Chiang Kai-shek as a traitor to Sun Yat-sen, including Sun's widow Soong Ching-ling immediately after the purge.
 However, Chiang was defiant, forming a brand new Nationalist Government to rival the Communist-tolerant Nationalist Government in Wuhan controlled by Wang Jingwei on 18 April.
 The purges garnered the Nanjing government the support of much of the NRA, the Chinese merchant class, and foreign businesses, bolstering its economic and military position.

-The twin rival KMT governments, known as the Ninghan (Nanjing and Wuhan) Split (Nínghàn Fēnliè (宁汉分裂, 寧漢分裂, Ning2-han4 Fen1-lie4)), did not last long.
+The twin rival KMT governments, known as the Ninghan Split (Nínghàn Fēnliè (宁汉分裂, 寧漢分裂, Ning2-han4 Fen1-lie4)), did not last long.
 In May 1927, Communists and peasant leaders in the Wuhan area were repeatedly attacked by Nationalist generals.
 On 1 June, Joseph Stalin sent a telegram to the Communists in Wuhan, calling for mobilisation of an army of workers and peasants.
 This alarmed Wang Jingwei, who decided to break with the Communists and come to terms with Chiang Kai-shek.